-As a newly hired cybersecurity engineer, it’s important to make sure you’re fully prepped to tackle your first real week on the job.
+As a newly hired cybersecurity analyst or engineer, it’s important to make sure you’re fully prepped to tackle your first real week on the job.
 Follow the tips in our guide to your first week to gracefully maneuver your new position with confidence.

 Study the stats to help keep your cool